 If a student wishes to withdraw at any time, he or she will complete the Exit Survey on the Student Portal as the official notification to the College that he or she is withdrawing.
-Students who plan to return within one or two semesters should select "Leave of Absence" as the primary reason for leaving.
-See the section "Leave of Absence."
+Students who plan to return within one or two semesters (or sixty days for King's Online students) should select "Leave of Absence" as the primary reason for leaving.
+See the appropriate "Leave of Absence" policy above.